praja1/springBootRepo/README.md

-Spring Boot
+Spring Boot.

-Spring boot with microservices using mongodb
+Spring boot with microservices using mongodb.

 Using JAVA and XML also.